CapacitorSet/box-js/README.md

 --license (Boolean): Show the license and quit

---debug (Boolean): Die when an emulation error occurs, even in "batch mode"
+--debug (Boolean): Die when an emulation error occurs, even in "batch mode", and pass on the exit code.

---loglevel (String): Logging level (debug, verbose, info, warning, error - default "info"
+--loglevel (String): Logging level (debug, verbose, info, warning, error - default "info")

 --threads (Number): When running in batch mode, how many analyses to run at the same time (0 = unlimited, default: as many as the number of CPU cores)